My interest in JESUS -- i.e. in the name of Jesus -- dates back to 1976-78, when I lived in Jerusalem:

 The name-bearer's history is one of these.
 The response to a given name is definitely determined by the history of the name-bearer.
 In May 1945 no child was given the name of Adolf!
 In the case of Jesus we may assume that his disciples' relationship to him influenced their relationship to his name.
 I know it is difficult to argue when we are talking about emotions, but there is no reason to consider the people of the first Church to be more blunted than others.
 It is difficult to imagine that the name of Jesus should have been a neutral name to those who came to faith in him as the resurrected Lord.

 Also the context plays an important part.
-For example, if it is possible, in the New Testament, to find semantic fields and compounds where the name Jesus appears in a position which, according to the Old Testament’s linguistic pattern, is reserved for JHWH, it becomes possible to understand the theological value of the name of Jesus, the Christological overtones which are associated with it in the New Testament, and the connotations in the minds of the Christians of the first century.
+For example, if it is possible, in the New Testament, to find semantic fields and compounds where the name Jesus appears in a position which, according to the Old Testament's linguistic pattern, is reserved for JHWH, it becomes possible to understand the theological value of the name of Jesus, the Christological overtones which are associated with it in the New Testament, and the connotations in the minds of the Christians of the first century.
+We haven't got time to deal with this in this article.

-Well, we haven’t got time to deal with this in this paper.
-Instead of beginning way back in history, we’ll first zoom in on the name of Jesus in an Israeli context today.
+Instead of beginning way back in history, we'll first zoom in on the name of Jesus in an Israeli context today.